When it comes to self-service business analytics and data analysis, Power BI is the current cream of the crop - and for good reason.

 They can then export, share and publish their reports for non self-service BI users (i.e. staff who only need to view report, not edit or create any) who can access it via Power BI Desktop.

-You have more users viewing reports than using self-service BI
+When you need to scale users to the data, you have more users viewing reports than using self-service BI

 Power BI Premium is best as it suits large enterprise organisations that need a large number of people across the business to be able use Power BI to view dashboards and reports.